zhenrong-wang/hpc-now/README.md

 *Advanced - For developers:*

+- `set-tf`       Set the running configurations for openTofu or terraform
 - `configloc`    Configure the locations for the terraform binaries, providers, IaC templates and shell scripts.
 - `showloc`      Show the current configured locations.
 - `showmd5`      Show the md5sum values of core components.